bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 ![filter halftone sparrow](images/scripting/filter-halftone-sparrow.png)

-Some edges are preserved on the picture, and actually the form of the cosine function is heavily disturbed by the underlying picture.
-This is normal because we just add a pixel-by-pixel perturbation here.
-Other formulas, or just using _x_ and _y_ coordinates that follow the pattern grid, would produce different results.
+Note that some edges are preserved on the picture so it is probably not the same result as an optical process would produce.

 Pictures in just 3 colors can be fascinating: